argoproj/argo-cd/docs/operator-manual/declarative-setup.md

 #### IAM Permission Policy

 The Argo CD management role (`arn:aws:iam::<AWS_ACCOUNT_ID>:role/<ARGO_CD_MANAGEMENT_IAM_ROLE_NAME>` in our example) additionally needs to be allowed to assume a role for each cluster added to Argo CD.
-These "cluster roles" will be associated with a cluster's RBAC group and thus give Argo CD permission to communicate with a cluster's API endpoint.

-If we create a role named `<IAM_CLUSTER_ROLE>` for an EKS cluster we are adding to Argo CD, we would update the permission policy of the Argo CD management role to include a statement allowing it to assume the cluster's role:
+If we create a role named `<IAM_CLUSTER_ROLE>` for an EKS cluster we are adding to Argo CD, we would update the permission policy of the Argo CD management role to include the following:

 ```json
 {